Aldaviva/Kasa/Readme.md

         ```sh
         nmap --open -pT:9999 192.168.1.0/24
         ```
-    - You can also use its FQDN if you assigned one.
+    - You can also use its FQDN if you assigned one using DNS.
 1. Construct a new **`KasaOutlet`** instance in your project, passing the device's hostname as a constructor parameter.
     ```cs
     using IKasaOutlet kasa = new KasaOutlet(hostname: "192.168.1.100");